dstore-dbap/LumberMill/README.md

 * AddDateTime, adds a timestamp field
 * AddGeoInfo, adds geo info fields
-* ModifyFields, some methods to change extracted fields, e.g. delete, replace, castToInteger etc.
+* ModifyFields, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
 * HttpRequest, execute an arbritrary http request and store result
+* Permutate, takes a list in the event data emits events for all possible permutations of that list

 #### Outputs
 * DevNullSink, discards all data that it receives